JesseEsquivel/MDATP/Scripts/SIEM Integration/ReadMe.md

 ### Test SIEM API from Linux

 Check the Bash folder for testing directly from Linux hosts!
 This may help to eliminate any possible network issues and/or prove that the API can be accessed directly from Linux hosts.

+# Alert APIs

+There are two APIs that you can query for alerts, the Microsoft Defender API and the MDATP SIEM API.

+These files test the Defender API in PowerShell/Bash:<br>
+Get-Token.ps1/Get-Token.sh<br>
+Get-Alerts.ps1/Get-Alerts.sh<br>

+These files test the MDATP SIEM API in PowerShell/Bash:<br>
+Get-SIEMToken.ps1/Get-SIEMToken.sh<br>
+Get-SIEMAlerts.ps1/Get-SIEMAlerts.sh<br>

+Run Get-Token first, then Get-Alerts.